wp-plugins/social-contact-display/readme.txt

 == Changelog ==

+== 2.0.7 =
+* Added RSS option for Social Media Links - as per user request

 = 2.0.6 =
-* Added info tab with plugin information and guide.
+* Added info tab with plugin information and guide

 = 2.0.5 =
 *Fixed issue with adding social media URL's in the simple widget